Melchor Ocampo: Politics

 He began a published polemical debate with a priest or a group of priests in Michoacán about the reform of clerical fees.
 Historian Enrique Krauze suggests that the priest was probably Clemente de Jesús Mungía, the bishop of Morelia, the state capital.
 Ocampo was subsequently deposed as governor and was forced to flee the country by President Antonio López de Santa Anna, taking refuge first in Cuba and then in the U.S. city of New Orleans, Louisiana.
 In New Orleans he met a group of fellow liberal exiles, including Benito Juárez.
 Ocampo began to publish pamphlets to promote political change in Mexico.
-He returned to Mexico in 1855 following the successful ouster of Santa Anna under the Plan de Ayutla.
+He returned to Mexico in 1855 following the successful ouster of Santa Anna under the Plan of Ayutla.
 The plan had called for the overthrow of Santa Anna and the installation of the liberal general Juan Álvarez as president of Mexico.
 With Álvarez's victory, Ocampo served briefly in his cabinet as foreign minister, but when Álvarez stepped down and Ignacio Comonfort became president, Ocampo returned to Michoacán.
-He was then elected to the Constitutional Convention that drafted the liberal Constitution of 1857, which included strong provisions for the separation of Church and State.
+He was then elected to the Constitutional Convention that drafted the liberal Constitution of 1857, which included strong provisions for the separation of church and state.